AI Use Cases/Law Firms

 What is the timeframe to deploy AI multi-lingual content personalization?

-Deployment typically takes 10-14 weeks from signed agreement to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve system integration with your Clio, iManage, or NetDocuments instance and initial data mapping.
 Weeks 3-6 cover model training on your firm's historical engagement letters and billing narratives to ensure tone and terminology alignment.
 Weeks 7-10 include pilot testing with one practice group, refinement based on paralegal feedback, and compliance review.
 Weeks 11-14 cover full firm rollout and user training.
-Most law firm clients see measurable results within 60 days of go-live - faster intake cycles, reduced administrative time, and improved client satisfaction metrics.
+A rollout like this is scoped to show measurable results within 60 days of go-live - faster intake cycles, reduced administrative time, and improved client satisfaction metrics.

 What are the key benefits of using AI for multi-lingual content personalization in law firms?